tildeio/sync.js/README.md

 This does two things:

-* Moves all outstanding operations in the buffer into in-flight.
-This allows you to have accumulate new buffered operations while waiting for the server to respond.
+* Moves the outstanding operation in the buffer into in-flight.
+This allows you to have accumulate a new buffered operation while waiting for the server to respond.
 * Triggers the `lifecycle:saving` event.